Why isn’t my kit producing mushrooms?

 When will I see mushrooms?

 Your block will start producing mushrooms in 7-14 days, depending on variety and your particular growing conditions.
+Our Cosmic Queen Oyster kit is slower than the other varieties, so don't be alarmed if it's last to show up to the party.
+We promise it's worth the wait!

 How long will the block produce mushrooms for?